Skip to content ↓

 • Increased communication with home through a home/school communication book, phone calls or emails to exchange information about events that may impact on your child’s day to day school experience.

-• Referral to support from the Inclusive Education Service for Autism if more bespoke support is needed.
+• Referral for support from the Autism Inclusive Education Service if more bespoke support is needed.

 Cognition and Learning